bitst0rm-pub/Formatter/README.md

         Sublime Text > Packages > User > formatter.assets > config

-You can use these files directly or place them in a location of your choice.
+- You can use these files directly or place them in a location of your choice.
 Formatter provides only a set of default (original) config files to illustrate how it works.
 You might want to tweak and refine them to fit your needs.
-The full list of supported options and parameters can be found on plugins dev websites.<br/>
+The full list of supported options and parameters can be found on plugins dev websites.

+- You can use a different config file format than the default one provided by Formatter.
+For example, while Formatter typically uses JSON or YAML (`prettier_rc.json`) by default, you can write your own config in JavaScript format (`prettier_rc.js`) or any other format supported by third-party plugins.

-Note: Do **not** use files with the suffix `.master.` as they serve as _reference_(_example_) files for your final configuration and could be overwritten by any package updates: Some exotic plugins do not support input config file, while others do not understand stdio.
+Note: Do **not** use files with the suffix `.master.` as they serve as _reference_(_example_) files for your final configuration and could be overwritten by any package updates.
+Reason: Some exotic plugins do not support input config file, while others do not understand stdio.
 To overcome this limitation, you will need these _example_ files as reference to configure them.<br/>
 It is recommended to explore this folder, as it may contain additional config files for the same plugin.

 Formatter settings can be accessed from: `Preferences > Package Settings > Formatter > Settings`

 The following setting details - along with their default values and examples - are provided to guide you on how to set it up.

-Options are flexible, you do not need to take the whole set of options.
-Just take the ones you need, but keep the json structure be intact.
+- Options are flexible, you do not need to take the whole set of options.
+Just take the ones you need, but ensure that the JSON structure remains intact.

-Starting from version 1.2.0, Formatter provides 2 methods to add third-party plugins:

-- Generic: simple, no need coding, using just a simple portion of JSON dict.
-- Modules: advanced, more powerful but needs writing and integrating python modules to hack deeper.

-Both methods with examples are in this settings guide:

 💡 **Tips**: